 Dementia and memory loss are becoming an increasing health concern for the elderly, matching heart disease and cancer.

 The way in which dementia progresses mandates that full assistance will be required as the disease develops.
-Not only does cognitive function slowly deteriorate, but also physical function begins to decrease as nerve and muscle function are affected by the disease.
+Does Not only cognitive function slowly deteriorate, but also physical function begins to decrease as nerve and muscle function are affected by the disease.
 At this time, there are no effective treatments to curb the progression of the disease and no known cure, making the deterioration of loved ones inevitable.
-Thus the average family spends anywhere from $41,000 to $56,000 a year on aid or dementia patients, with expected increases by the year 2040.
+Thus the average family spends anywhere from $41,000 to $56,000 a year on aid for dementia patients, with expected increases by the year 2040.

 There is an increasing need to spread awareness about the effects of dementia and develop the home health aide population and nursing home care facilities that will eventually serve large populations of dementia patients.